-The school had struggled to improve its performance on the math indicator both as a whole and within its subgroups.
-Additionally, while it had shown improvement, the absenteeism and suspension indicators had not improved enoughed.
-However, the data from the 2021 CAASPP administration indicates the pandemic had a very detrimental impact on student learning and local data indicates that all areas on the dashboard will show decreased performance and need improvement.
+The school had struggled to improve its performance on the math and ELA indicators both as a whole and within its subgroups.
+Additionally, while it had shown improvement, the absenteeism and suspension indicators have not improved enough.
+However, the data from the 2022 CAASPP administration indicates the pandemic had a very detrimental impact on student learning and local data indicates that all areas on the dashboard will show decreased performance and need improvement.